lizhanmit/learning-notes/spark-note/spark-note.md

 - Mesos
 - Kubernetes

-Spark build-in cluster resource manager (standalone) is not easy to use. **DO NOT** use it generally.
+Spark built-in cluster resource manager (standalone) is not easy to use.
+It is more limited than other cluster managers.
+The cluster can only run Spark. **DO NOT** use it generally.

 Mesos integrates with Spark better than Yarn.